 What are common informal texting phrases used in Japan

 Common informal texting phrases used in Japan often include casual, shortened forms of words, slang, and emoticons that convey emotion and tone succinctly.
-Some examples are:
+The key takeaway is that Japanese informal texting favors brevity, emotional nuance, and playfulness, often bending standard language rules to fit the fast, casual nature of digital conversations.

 - ありがと (arigato) instead of the more formal ありがとうございます (arigatou gozaimasu) for “thanks”